Lurk/nsstring_leak/readme.md

 ## background

-If you want to know how it all started - here is initial [blog post](https://barhamon.com/post/rust_and_nsstring) and [pull request to a copypasta](https://github.com/alacritty/copypasta/pull/33).
+If you want to know how it all started - here is initial [blog post](https://barhamon.com/post/rust_and_nsstring),  [pull request to a copypasta](https://github.com/alacritty/copypasta/pull/33).
+[Autorelease idea](https://github.com/SSheldon/rust-objc-foundation/issues/15#issuecomment-943180585)